LLNL/axom/src/components/shroud/docs/reference.rst

 C_proto_type
    XXX  override prototype of generated C function

+C_result
+    The name of the Fortran wrapper's result variable.
+    It must not be the same as any of the routines arguments.
+    It defaults to *SH_rv*  (Shroud return value).

 C_return_type
    XXX   override return type of function

 F_C_prefix
   Prefix added to name of generated Fortran interface for C routines.
   Defaults to **c_**.

+F_result
+    The name of the Fortran wrapper's result variable.
+    It must not be the same as any of the routines arguments.
+    It defaults to *SH_rv*  (Shroud return value).

 F_string_result_as_arg
   The name of the output argument.